-One of the biggest advantages when using Python is the large amount of the available modules, we can say that there are python modules for almost everything you need.
+One of the significant advantages when using Python is the large amount of the available modules, we can say that there are python modules for almost everything you need.

 You need to work with robots, or some hardware in a spaceship, you will find a python module for that.

 In this post, we will talk about python modules and how to create, install, upgrade, reload and use them.